grafana/tempo/docs/sources/tempo/configuration/sidecar-proxy.md

 ![Ring status with updated ports](/static/img/docs/tempo/sidecar-proxy/screenshot-tempo-sidecar-proxies.png)

-## Running with proxies
+## Run Tempo with proxies

 Some installations require that the inter-pod gRPC traffic runs through a sidecar proxy.
-This requires setting two ports for each pod: one for the Tempo process and one for the sidecar.
+Running Tempo with proxies requires setting two ports for each pod: one for the Tempo process and one for the sidecar.
 Additionally, the ring contents must reflect the proxy's port so that traffic from other pods goes through the proxy.

 The overall network looks like this: